Confession (religion): Judaism

-In pre-rabbinic Judaism, sacrifices were an important part of confession.
+In pre-rabbinic Judaism, sacrifices were an important part of atonement.

 Buddhism

 Buddhism has been from its inception primarily a tradition of renunciation and monasticism.
 Within the monastic framework (called the Vinaya) of the sangha regular confession of wrongdoing to other monks is mandatory.
 In the suttas of the Pali Canon Bhikkhus sometimes even confessed their wrongdoing to the Buddha himself.
 That part of the Pali Canon called the Vinaya requires that monks confess their individual sins before the bi-weekly convening for the recitation of the Patimokkha.